-When the device is powered up, the bit POR\STATUS in the IRQ register will be reset to '0'.
-Once the IRQ register has been fully read, this POR\STATUS is reset again to '1'.

-If, between two readings of the IRQ register, a POR event happens once again, the IRQ register status bit will appear as equal to '0' on the second reading.
+When the device has just powered-up, the POR\STATUS bit in the IRQ register is set to '0'.
+Once the IRQ register has been fully read, this POR\STATUS bit is once again reset to '1'.
+If a POR event occurs between two readings of the IRQ register, the IRQ register Status bit will appear as equal to '0' on the second reading.
 This mechanism can only work when the power supplies are back above the POR thresholds on the analog and digital cores.